vipau/zsimple/README.md

 ## Optional dependencies
 - git, for downloading the plugins if not installed via a package manager.
 If neither plugins nor git are found, they will not be used with a warning that can be disabled.
-- starship, for having a nice customizable and powerful prompt.
-Check out [my configuration here](https://vipau.dev/posts/my-shell-prompt/)
+- [starship](https://starship.rs/), for having a nice customizable and powerful prompt.
+Check out [my lightweight configuration here](https://vipau.dev/posts/my-shell-prompt/)
 - (temporarily disabled) ssh-agent: will be used if found

 ## Features